theuserge/TheUserge.github.io/decorators.md

 ### Examples:

-Let's make a simple program to detect incoming `audio` and `video` files in any chat but not in channels.
+Lets make a simple programme to detect incoming `audio` and `video` files in any chat but not in channels.
 So ...

 ```python